 - Persons must not fight, use excessive force, or use profanity while on College premises.
 Persons must not damage College property.
 The College reserves the right to assess a reasonable replacement fee for any damage to College property.

 - The use, sale, or consumption of alcoholic beverages on College premises is prohibited except by permit for special events as provided for in Section 2.14.4 Use of Alcohol at Special Events.

 - Animals are permitted on College grounds only under certain conditions.
 Refer to Procedure 2.14.7 Animals on Campus.

-- Use of tobacco in any form is prohibited in any College building including the picnic shed.
+- Use of tobacco in any form is prohibited in any College building.

 - All visiting groups are responsible for overseeing the activities and conduct of their members while utilizing College facilities and must comply with all applicable College rules and regulations, including safety procedures.
 The College may require security for any event and such costs shall be assessed to the visiting group.

 - If the College is closed due to inclement weather, all events will be rescheduled.